- First Name

 - About Me

 I am currently assistant professor of History at Colgate University, affiliated with Women’s Studies and Museum Studies.
 My research takes on questions of women, girlhood, and religion in nineteenth and twentieth century North America (with a particular focus on American Catholicism), and the role of women’s, gender, and sexuality studies in developing campus histories and public history sites and curricula.
 I am at work finishing my first book, The Young Catholic: Girlhood and the Making of American Catholicism, which argues for the centrality of young women’s narratives in nineteenth-century U.S. Catholic history.
-Additional projects in progress include an assessment of campus history projects as care work, and a history of women’s presence at the Catholic Summer School of America.
+Additional projects in progress include an assessment of campus history projects as care work, a history of women’s presence at the Catholic Summer School of America, and work on the material culture of women’s religious institutions.

 - Recent Publications

 “Putting Women on a Pedestal: Monument Debates in the Era of the Suffrage Centennial,” for Suffrage at 100: Women and American Politics Since 1920, eds.
-Stacie Taranto and Leandra Zarnow (anticipated August 2020).
+Stacie Taranto and Leandra Zarnow (Johns Hopkins University Press, 2020).

 “Summer Camp: American Religion and Recreation in the Great Outdoors,” The Anxious Bench (July 25, 2019).